Training Data Influence Analysis and Estimation: A Survey: Retraining-Based Influence Analysis

 \subsection{Shapley Value}

-Derived from cooperative game theory, \keyword{Shapley value}~(\sv{}) quantifies the increase in value when a group of players cooperates to achieve some shared objective \citep{Shapley:1953,Shapley:1988:ShapleyValue}.
-Given $\nTr$~total players, \keyword{characteristic function} $\func{\shapValSym}{\powerSetInt{\nTr}}{\real}$ defines the value of any player coalition ${\shapCoalition \subseteq \setint{\nTr}}$ \citep{Dubey:1975:ShapleyValueUniqueness}.
+Derived from cooperative game theory, \kw{Shapley value}~(\sv{}) quantifies the increase in value when a group of players cooperates to achieve some shared objective \citep{Shapley:1953,Shapley:1988:ShapleyValue}.
+Given $\nTr$~total players, \kw{characteristic function} $\func{\shapValSym}{\powerSetInt{\nTr}}{\real}$ defines the value of any player coalition ${\shapCoalition \subseteq \setint{\nTr}}$ \citep{Dubey:1975:ShapleyValueUniqueness}.
 By convention, a larger $\shapValFunc{\shapCoalition}$ is better.
 Formally, player $\trIdx$'s Shapley value w.r.t.\ $\shapValSym$ is

 where $\binom{\nTr - 1}{\abs{\shapCoalition}}$ is the binomial coefficient. \citet{Ghorbani:2019:DataShapley} adapt \sv{} to model training by treating the $\nTr$~instances in training set $\trainSet$ as $\nTr$~cooperative players with the shared objective of training the ``best'' model. \footnote{ ``Best'' here is w.r.t.\ some data valuation measure of interest, with different use cases potentially defining ``best'' differently. } For any ${\shapCoalition \subseteq \trainSet}$, let ${\shapValFunc{\shapCoalition} \defeq -\risk{\zTe}{\wFinSubBase{\shapCoalition}}}$ where the negation is needed because more ``valuable'' training subsets have lower risk.
-Then, $\zI$'s \keyword{Shapley value pointwise influence} on $\zTe$ is
+Then, $\zI$'s \kw{Shapley value pointwise influence} on $\zTe$ is

-where $\shapMultFactor$ is a constant, multiplicative scaling factor.
 More intuitively, \sv{} is the weighted change in $\zTe$'s risk when $\zI$ is added to a random training subset; the weighting ensures all training subset sizes~($\abs{\trainSetAlt}$) are prioritized equally.
 Eq.~\eqref{eq:Estimators:RetrainBased:ShapleyInfluence} can be viewed as generalizing the leave\=/one\=/out influence, where rather than considering only full training set~$\trainSet$, Shapley value averages the \loo{} influence across all possible subsets of~$\trainSet$.